SixArm/file-size/README.md

     file-size example.txt

-Using an environment variable can boost the speed of this script, because it able to use the correct command first, rather than probing.
+Using an environment variable can boost the speed of this script, because it can use the correct command first, rather than probing.

 For example a typical BSD or OSX system has a system `du` that doesn't have any option for `--apparent-size` or `--block-size`.